Vistahm/ewc/readme.md

 ## Contributing
 This program is still under development.
 Bugs can appear.
 If you encounter any problem feel free to open an issue under this repository.
+Also if you have any suggestions to improve the app you can send me a meesage in Telegram (ID exists in bio) or Reddit by u/vistahm.

 Any contributions are welcome!